HaloCelsius/HaloCelsius.github.io/README.md

-# Sprite Hex Picker Made in Class!
+# Sprite Hex Picker Made in Class! && McRealms Store!

+# McRealms Store!

+This Store ive made is a usefull tool that lets the customer goto my halocelsius.github.io website and donate. when they enter their username into the feild i send handle the process seamlessly ranking them ingame instantly.

+# Sprite Hex Picker!

 This tool is designed to assist rotmg private server developers in finding the hexadecimal coordinates of sprites within a sprite sheet.